scott-ca/mykros_assist/README.md

 If you wish to modify any detection settings, you can do so via the settings.yml file located in the main directory.
 There are 3 settings included in the config file confidence threshold, keyword_proximity, confidence factors.
 These files don't need to be updated in order to add your own custom actions.

-**Confidence_threshold** - This is the threshold for the required confidence score for an intent to be detected.
+**confidence_threshold** - This is the threshold for the required confidence score for an intent to be detected.
 This is a global score for all intents.
 If the score is too high then you risk your actions not being detected, if the score is too low you risk multiple actions being detected when only a single action is intended.

 **keyword_proximity** - This is used for detecting multiple intents.
 This is the proximity the keywords need to be to be considered part of the same intent vs a secondary intent.

-**Confidence_factors** - By default the Rasa model assigns a significantly lower confidence scores to secondary intents.
+**confidence_factors** - By default the Rasa model assigns a significantly lower confidence scores to secondary intents.
 This in turn significantly decreases the likelihood of multiple intents being detected accidentally, unfortunately it also reduces the likelihood of multiple intents being detected intentionally.

 If you choose to lower the confidence score to compensate you tend to accidentally detect multiple intents, not only in instances where you only intend for a single intent but also potentially detecting three intents when you only have two.